sajjadriaj/ragfuse/README.md

 - **Document Viewer:** View uploaded PDF documents directly within the browser.
 - **Web Search Integration:** Toggle web search on/off for chat queries.
 - **Improved UI:** Custom styled modals for alerts and confirmations, and meaningful conversation naming.
+- **Advanced Chunking:** Utilizes `chonkie` with a `NeuralChunker` for intelligent document splitting.

+## Chunking

+This application uses `chonkie` with its `NeuralChunker` for advanced document chunking.
+This method intelligently splits documents into meaningful pieces, which can improve the quality of the retrieval and generation process in the RAG pipeline.

 ## Setup and Running